Lagoon: Coastal lagoons

 Coastal lagoons form along gently sloping coasts where barrier islands or reefs can develop offshore, and the sea-level is rising relative to the land along the shore (either because of an intrinsic rise in sea-level, or subsidence of the land along the coast).
 Coastal lagoons do not form along steep or rocky coasts, or if the range of tides is more than 4 m.
 Due to the gentle slope of the coast, coastal lagoons are shallow.
 A relative drop in sea level may leave a lagoon largely dry, while a rise in sea level may let the sea breach or destroy barrier islands, and leave reefs too deep underwater to protect the lagoon.
 Coastal lagoons are young and dynamic, and may be short-lived in geological terms.
 Coastal lagoons are common, occurring along nearly 15 percent of the world's shorelines.
 In the United States, lagoons are found along more than 75 percent of the Eastern and Gulf Coasts.

+Coastal lagoons can be classified as leaky, restricted, or choked.

 Coastal lagoons are usually connected to the open ocean by inlets between barrier islands.
 The number and size of the inlets, precipitation, evaporation, and inflow of fresh water all affect the nature of the lagoon.
 Lagoons with little or no interchange with the open ocean, little or no inflow of fresh water, and high evaporation rates, such as Lake St. Lucia, in South Africa, may become highly saline.
 Lagoons with no connection to the open ocean and significant inflow of fresh water, such as the Lake Worth Lagoon in Florida in the middle of the 19th century, may be entirely fresh.
 On the other hand, lagoons with many wide inlets, such as the Wadden Sea, have strong tidal currents and mixing.
 Coastal lagoons tend to accumulate sediments from inflowing rivers, from runoff from the shores of the lagoon, and from sediment carried into the lagoon through inlets by the tide.
 Large quantities of sediment may be occasionally be deposited in a lagoon when storm waves overwash barrier islands.
 Mangroves and marsh plants can facilitate the accumulation of sediment in a lagoon.
 Benthic organisms may stabilize or destabilize sediments.